 I’ve heard 6 stories of dogs actually biting someone in the two years I’ve lived in Thailand and 5 of them were girls that were bit as they were walking away with their backs turned.

 As you’ve seen above, the dogs are a different type here.
 They are free-roaming and sometimes quite territorial.
 They may have a dislike for farangs in some areas – Ubon Ratchathani is a place they didn’t see many of my kind around and they seemed to really go nuts when they saw my American face and smelled me.

 But, the dog owners are absolutely NO HELP to you whatsoever.
-The Thais’ will NOT call a dog away that is barking at you or threatening to bite.
+The Thais will NOT call a dog away that is barking at you or threatening to bite.
 They just will not.
-I don’t know what it is – I haven’t figured it out yet, but I’ve yet to see it happen unless there was some violence about to be inflicted upon the dog by a tree limb, metal bar or other instrument.
+I don’t know what it is – I haven’t figured it out yet, but I’ve yet to see it happen unless there was some violence about to be inflicted upon the dog by a tree limb, metal bar, or another instrument.

 Don’t bother to ask anyone close by for help with the dogs – it won’t be forthcoming.
 Just deal with it on your own.

 As far as I know, MACE or anything resembling it is illegal here in Thailand.
 I’ve seen some sort of spray at the malls on the tables with sling blades, switchblades, axes, hatchets, machetes and other instruments for ‘protection’.
 I believe I heard from a friend that mace is illegal here.

 So, what to do?

 Do NOT turn your back on the dog – face it… keep your hands down but be watchful for it coming up for a quick bite… If you can put anything between you and the dog – like a bicycle or motorbike, parked car, whatever, do so.

 If it is a very small dog – smaller than your knee and you are a man you might want to take a run at it like you’re going to pound it into roadkill.
 This has worked for me but I’ve done it only for small dogs that were not near any other dogs.